LuckyDogeDev/luckyswap-interface/README.md

 ## Accessing the LuckyFinance Interface

-To access the Sushiswap Interface, use an IPFS gateway link from the [latest release](https://github.com/sushiswap/sushiswap-interface/releases/latest), or visit [app.sushi.com](https://app.sushi.com).
+To access the Luckyswap Interface, use an IPFS gateway link from the [latest release](https://github.com/sushiswap/sushiswap-interface/releases/latest), or visit [app.sushi.com](https://app.sushi.com).